ndim/send-echo-request/README.md

 send-echo-request
 =================

-`send-echo-request` sends one ICMP (IPv4) or ICMPv6 echo request each to a list of addresses without waiting for the echo reply packets.
+`send-echo-request` sends one ICMP (IPv4) or ICMPv6 (IPv6) echo request each to a list of addresses without waiting for the echo reply packets.
 A packet is sent every 0.5 seconds.
 Optionally, sending the packets is repeated in an infinite loop.

-As `send-echo-request` does not wait for or evaluate any echo reply packets, processing the received reply packets must be done in another place, e.g. in `iptables` like my
+As `send-echo-request` does not wait for or evaluate any echo reply packets, processing the received reply packets must be done in another place if necessary.
+One such example is my
-[someone else is using the internet LED (YUP LED)](http://n-dimensional.de/blog/2014/07/04/led-configuration-with-openwrt/) setup does.
+[someone else is using the internet LED (YUP LED)](http://n-dimensional.de/blog/2014/07/04/led-configuration-with-openwrt/) setup which uses `iptables` to have the kernel trigger a LED on arrival of certain packets.

 `send-echo-request` has been designed and developed on and for use on GNU/Linux (Fedora) and uClibc/Linux (OpenWRT).
 On other systems, YMMV.